kleinmann-orm/kleinmann-orm/docs/contrib/pydantic.rst

 Pydantic serialisation
 ======================

-Tortoise ORM has a Pydantic plugin that will generate Pydantic Models from Tortoise Models, and then provides helper functions to serialise that model and its related objects.
+Kleinmann ORM has a Pydantic plugin that will generate Pydantic Models from Kleinmann Models, and then provides helper functions to serialise that model and its related objects.

 We currently only support generating Pydantic objects for serialisation, and no deserialisation at this stage.